Table of Contents

 In addition, our Activities Department is assisting to make sure that our residents are in contact with family members and friends.
 The Activities Department helps schedule in-person and electronic visits.

 We are using the Zoom video conferencing service.
-Due to high demand, fifteen-minute video conference calls are scheduled throughout the day using donated tablets from the Massachusetts Attorney General Office, Massachusetts Senior Care Association, and Walmart.
+Due to high demand, video conference calls are scheduled throughout the day using donated tablets from the Massachusetts Attorney General Office, Massachusetts Senior Care Association, and Walmart.

 For information on in-person visitations, please see the visitors section